 Snap Inc (SNAP) USD0.00001 A

 A millennial audience confined to its sofa has continued to turn to Snapchat to talk to friends.
-And while overall DAU growth is broadly in line with recent trends, a more engaged audience that spends more time on the app is more attractive to the all-important advertising buyers that ultimately drive Snap's revenues.
+Daily active user growth has kicked up a gear, and so has average revenue per user.
+A more engaged audience that spends more time on the app is more attractive to the all-important advertising buyers that ultimately drive Snap's revenues.

 Progress is testament to the ongoing investment in the platform.
 Proprietary video content and augmented reality goodies are improving the experience for users.
 Crucially Snap continues to invest in the backend tools that allow marketing teams to target and assess the effectiveness of their advertising dollars.

-Snap bulls will no doubt argue that, like Netflix, the group needs to invest in content and technology now to underpin a rapid move to profitability once it achieves the necessary scale.
+The bull case is that, like Netflix, the group needs to invest in content and technology now to underpin a rapid move to profitability once it achieves the necessary scale.
 A sizeable cash pile gives it the firepower to do that, and it's a model that has worked nicely for Facebook over the years.
-The fact Snap's average revenue per user (ARPU) languishes at $1.91 compared to Facebook's $6.95 lends credence to the argument - a near threefold increase in revenues on the same cost base would do wonders for profits.
+The fact Snap's average revenue per user (ARPU) languishes at $2.73 compared to Facebook's $7.05 (Q2) lends credence to the argument - a two-and-half-fold increase in revenues on the same cost base would do wonders for profits.
+The group is still handing out too much stock to employees in our view, and we'd like to see that get reined in soon.

-However, we worry about the group's ability to deliver that kind of growth, especially in a sector where advertisers are spoiled for choice and the likes of Facebook, Twitter and TikTok are also after a slice of the pie.
-With a price to sales ratio well above rival social media groups we remain cautious.
+We still worry about the group's ability to sustain the current rate of growth, especially in a sector where advertisers are spoiled for choice and the likes of Facebook, Twitter and TikTok are also after a slice of the pie.
+With a price to sales ratio well above rival social media groups we remain cautious, though recent news has been encouraging.

 Snap key facts